 My sonogram confirmed the symptoms; my monthly tracking app confirmed the symptoms; my phrase dissection confirmed the symptoms.
 Therefore, I confirmed my results— I have PCOS.

 The last step was for my gynecologist to confirm my analysis.
 With sweaty palms and trembling hands, I knew I needed to prepare for what was to come.
 A sentence that reminds me of a coke bottle- leads to my epiphany.
 This time, I didn’t want to extend my arms or arch my back; I didn’t want to face uncalled fear.
-While analysing a situation can be beneficial, over-analysis can lead to unnecessary negativity.
+While analyzing a situation can be beneficial, over-analysis can lead to unnecessary negativity.
 As we say in Indonesia “jangan sok tau”— don’t be a know-it-all.
 While the sonogram gave me what I thought was evidence for PCOS, it takes an expert’s analysis to really see what’s going on.
-Therefore, I entered the gynecologist’s room with a humble mind and came out learning my prior analysis was once again wrong, but now without a face of disappointment and regret.
+Therefore, I entered the gynecologist’s room with a humble mind and came out learning that my prior analysis was once again wrong, but now without a face of disappointment and regret.

 While my crimson visitor still doesn’t stop by every month, I have tried to rely less on my Google-dependent independent research to determine my health.
 Nonetheless, I’m grateful for my not-so-polycystic ovaries, just like how I was grateful that I didn’t go home with sticky hands and a floor in need of a mop that day.

+Hey!
+So that was a really unique response to this prompt, I hope you’re okay and all is well.
+I noted a couple of things we could improve your essay on, but I’d like to suggest more focus specifically on the punctuation marks for: thoughts, dialogues, in-real-life google searches, terms; also, on the concluding paragraphs for your reflection of your personal growth.
+I’m sure you’re capable of making sure that the significance of this event is correctly conveyed to readers, because right now it sounds just a bit underwhelming.

+Keep in mind that the response exceeds the word limit, so any filler sentences could be cut down.
+To keep the tone serious or to emphasize certain thoughts, short sentences would be great!
+E.g. Instead of “I came out realizing that my prior thoughts were again, mistaken, and yet, I was more than glad to arrive at this epiphany,” possibly more towards, “I realized yet again that I was mistaken- and I’ve never been more glad.”

+Good luck and keep going!
+I’m sure you can polish this further.